MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **context** - String – The flow through which the user landed on the in app purchase page

+### Office.Apple.Licensing.AutoRenewViewCTAPerformed

+User actions to accept or dismiss the subscription Renewal screen triggers this event.
+The data is used to determine if the user has accepted the offer/discount to go ahead with the subscription renewal or purchase.

+The following fields are collected:

+ -**actionType** - int - 1 -> renew button pressed; 2-> I already renewed; 3-> Continue without subscription.

+-**IsOffer** -Bool – True – if user is presented with an offer/discount; False - otherwise.

 ### Office.Apple.Licensing.CommonPaywallControl